 Information about our Current Community Ministries

 For the past year we've been collecting different items for different organizations and members of our community.
-So far we've collected diapers, coats & jackets, peanut butter, children's shoes/clothing, and personal care items.
-Through partnering with other churches and already stable charity organizations our gifts have had a tremendous impact on how ministry is accomplished in Charlottesville.
-Please keep any eye on our weekly email, and the church bulletin for upcoming opportunities to participate in this vital ministry.
-Please contact Carolyn McGee with any questions or suggestions for future collections
+So far we've collected diapers, coats & jackets, peanut butter, children's shoes and clothing, and personal care items.
+Through partnering with other churches and charity organizations, our gifts have had a tremendous impact on how ministry is accomplished in Charlottesville.
+Please keep any eye on our weekly email and the church bulletin for upcoming opportunities to participate in this vital ministry.
+Please contact Carolyn McGee with any questions or suggestions for future collections.

-This weekly outreach ministry provides a nourishing meal that is prepared, cooked and served with loving hands every Monday 12 - 1 PM.
-Hungry guests are looking for a place to fill their stomachs and get out of the weather.
-Volunteers of any age and any level of cooking experience are welcome.
-The group meets in the kitchen to prepare, cook, serve and cleanup after our last guest is served.
-If you are interested in helping with this compassionate outreach ministry please contact Christina Gibson-Rizzo.
+This weekly outreach ministry provides a nourishing meal that is prepared, cooked, and served with loving hands every Monday from 12:00 - 1:00 pm.
+Hungry guests who are looking for a place to fill their stomachs and get out of the weather are welcome!
+Volunteers of any age and any level of cooking experience are encouraged to come lend a hand.
+The group meets in the kitchen to prepare, cook, serve and clean up after our last guest is served.
+If you are interested in helping with this compassionate outreach ministry please contact Chris Roehl.

-First United Methodist Preschool provides developmentally appropriate preschool and exposure to the Bible and teachings of Jesus.
+First United Methodist Preschool (FUMP) provides developmentally appropriate preschool and exposure to the Bible and teachings of Jesus.
 In addition, FUMP provides scholarships for up to seven students who qualify as low-income or at-risk.
-Above and beyond tuition, these scholarships provide emergency assistance and resources for the student's families.
-This important ministry is funded by fundraising and generous support of First UMC.
+Above and beyond tuition, these scholarships provide emergency assistance and resources for students’ families.
+This important ministry is made possible through fundraising and the generous support of CFUMC.
 Volunteers are welcome to get involved with the preschool board scholarship committee or simply give a donation.
-If you are interested in participating or learning more please contact FUMP@cvillefirstumc.org
+If you are interested in participating or learning more, please contact FUMP@cvillefirstumc.org.

 Good News Jail Ministry

-Good News Jail Ministry is a world-wide ministry, founded 50 years ago in the state of Virginia, our mission is to make Disciples for Jesus Christ by bringing the Word to our incarcerated brothers and sisters.
+Good News Jail Ministry is a world-wide ministry, founded 50 years ago in the state of Virginia.
+Their mission is to make disciples for Jesus Christ by bringing the Word to our incarcerated brothers and sisters.
 The Albemarle-Charlottesville Regional Jail houses a chaplain who ministers to approximately 500 inmates with the help of volunteers who teach Bible classes, mentor inmates, and preach.

 Justice Ministry Team (IMPACT)

-IMPACT uses a listening process to identify issues of injustice which are the origins of poverty, joblessness, low literacy, homelessness, poor health, mental illness, and hopelessness.
+IMPACT uses a listening process to identify issues of injustice, which are the origins of poverty, joblessness, low literacy, homelessness, poor health, mental illness, and hopelessness.
 Once issues are identified, research is conducted to find solutions and present them to those persons in our community who have the power and resources to effect change.
-Being a member of the IMPACT ministry involves prayer, discernment and action.
+Being a member of the IMPACT ministry involves prayer, discernment, and action.
 Attendance at yearly rallies and assemblies establishes networks among congregations and those in need.
-If you are interested in participating or learning more visit IMPACT's website or contact Cindy Remington.
-Past justice ministry issues have included:
+If you are interested in participating or learning more visit IMPACT's website or contact George Batten.

 Loaves & Fishes Food Pantry

-Begun in 2004 as a ministry of First UMC, its mission is “To give food with kindness and compassion to those seeking assistance while providing an opportunity for volunteers to serve their neighbors in Charlottesville and surrounding communities.”
-Loaves & Fishes currently gives bagged groceries to low income individuals and families three times per week: Tuesdays 7-9 pm; Thursdays 6-8 pm; and Saturdays 10 am-1 pm.
-We currently give food to about 1,200 families per month (3,500 people); 40% of these are children.
+Begun in 2004 as a ministry of CFUMC, its mission is “To give food with kindness and compassion to those seeking assistance while providing an opportunity for volunteers to serve their neighbors in Charlottesville and surrounding communities.”
+Loaves & Fishes currently gives bagged groceries to low income individuals and families three times per week or by appointment, and is accepting donations.
 To volunteer to help with food distribution, please call them at (434) 996-7868.
+For more information, visit their website.

 PACEM

-PACEM is a ministry of over 21 local congregations to the homeless in our community.
-Each night from October through April an evening meal and a warm place to sleep is provided to men and women in our community who would otherwise be hungry and sleeping outdoors.
-Currently shelters operate out of local churches for one to two week blocks of time.
-Volunteers are needed each year during First UMC’s sheltering time to welcome guests, cook and serve meals, visit with guests, and to be overnight hosts.
-The PACEM ministry affords the opportunity for participation for volunteers of all ages including children and seniors.
-If you are interested in participating or learning more, please contact Brandon Henning.
+PACEM is a ministry of over 21 local congregations that have come together to help the unhoused in our community.
+Each night from October through April, an evening meal and a warm place to sleep is provided to men and women in our community who would otherwise be hungry and sleeping outdoors.
+Currently, shelters operate out of local churches for one to two week blocks of time.
+Volunteers helped to welcome guests, cook and serve meals, visit with guests, and act as overnight hosts.

 Pack to School

-We provide bookbags and supplies to those in need at local schools, Jackson Via and Burnley Moran.
+We provide backpacks and supplies to those in need at local schools: Jackson Via and Burnley Moran.
 Supplies are delivered in August prior to the start of the school year.
-This important ministry helps children start their year on a positive note and it shows Christian love and support .
-If you are interested in participating or making a donation please contact our church office.
-If you are interested in participating or learning more, please contact Anika Winterhoff.
+This important ministry helps children start their year on a positive note and it shows our Christian love and support for them in their educational journeys.
+If you are interested in participating, learning more, or making a donation, please contact our church office or Anika Winterhoff.

 Prayer Quilt Ministry

 Reaching out to those in need of prayer, we provide a small lap quilt tied with knots representing the prayers of our congregation.
 These quilts are made by many loving hands.
-You don't have to know how to sew to participate.
-There are many ways you can help!
-Ironing, cutting squares, matching fabric, shopping for fabric, sewing, and layering are just a few ways you can lend a hand!
-We meet on the last Sunday of the month in the Fellowship Hall at 12:30 pm unless it falls on a Holiday.
-Please join us for some wonderful fellowship!!
-If you are interested in participating or learning more, please contact Teri Guertler
+You don't have to know how to sew to participate; there are many ways you can help!
+Ironing, cutting squares, matching fabric, shopping for fabric, sewing, and layering are just a few ways you can lend a hand.
+They meet on the last Sunday of the month in the Fellowship Hall at 12:30 pm.
+If you are interested in participating or learning more, please contact Teri Guertler.

 Wesley Foundation at UVA

-United Methodist campus ministry where students are nurtured and challenged.
+This is a United Methodist campus ministry where students are nurtured.
 Wesley provides a physical space, study rooms, and the space to grow in faith during college through retreats, small group studies, Thursday night forum, Sunday evening worship, and service opportunities.
-If you are interested in participating or learning more please contact our church office.
+If you are interested in participating or learning more, please contact our church office or visit their website.